SofiaCPP/IPL/website/content/slides/01_dragons/_index.md

 ---
 ###### PEG

-Parser Expression Grammars are similar to CFG, but are more convinient for parsing, since the `|` operator is not ambigious.
+Parser Expression Grammars are similar to CFG, but are more convenient for parsing, since the `|` operator is not ambiguous.

 - CFG allows selecting any matching variant and can have more than one parse tree.
     - parsing algorithms try to resolve this
-- PEG pritizes the variants in the order that they are written.
+- PEG prioritizes the variants in the order that they are written.

 ---
 ###### PEG